aspose-words/Aspose.Words-API-References-Tutorials/content/english/java/word-processing/efficient-document-saving-options/_index.md

 ## Setting up Your Development Environment

 Before diving into coding, you need to set up your development environment.
 Ensure you have Java and Aspose.Words for Java installed.
-Refer to the official documentation for detailed installation instructions: [Aspose.Words for Java Installation Guide](https://releases.aspose.com/words/java/).
+Refer to the documentation for detailed installation instructions: [Aspose.Words for Java Installation Guide](https://releases.aspose.com/words/java/).

 ## Creating and Loading a Word Document